Paracosmus/Quillscript-Docs/Guides/localization.md

 This also means that the localization dashboard can gather your scripts' dialogues using the same method as other localizable data.

-This article supposes the reader is familiarized with Unreal Engine's Localization Dashboard; if not, it's recommended to read <a href="https://docs.unrealengine.com/latest/ProductionPipelines/Localization/LocalizationTools/" target="_blank">this page from the documentation</a> and come back here after.
+This article supposes the reader is familiarized with Unreal Engine's Localization Dashboard; if not, it's recommended to read [this page from the documentation](https://docs.unrealengine.com/latest/ProductionPipelines/Localization/LocalizationTools/) and come back here after.

 ---